XMUDM/Index_EAB/README.md

 - Create **the database instance** according to the provided toolkit;
 - Create **the HypoPG extension** on the database instance for the usage of hypothetical index according to [HypoPG/hypopg: Hypothetical Indexes for PostgreSQL (github.com)](https://github.com/HypoPG/hypopg);
 - Create **the python virtual environment**.
-Specifically, you can utilize the following script and the corresponding file `requirements.txt` is provided under the main directory.
+Specifically, you can utilize the following script, and the corresponding file `requirements.txt` is provided under the main directory.
 Please check the packages required are properly installed.

 ```shell
 # Create the virtualenv `TRAP`